Quick Links Menu.

 Class Notes:

-The FY 1965 and 1966 program brochures (the latter dated 15 June 1965) listed the two ships as SCB 708.65 and 708.66.
+After slipping for five successive budget years, two large surveying ships were finally funded, one in FY 1965 and one in FY 1966.
+The characteristics for the large AGS were updated for FY 1965 and renumbered SCB Project No. 708.65 on 12 February 1964.
+The FY 1965 and 1966 program brochures (dated 30 April 1964 and 15 June 1965) listed the two ships as SCB 708.65 and 708.66.
 The specifications were then updated as for a Surveying Ship (T-AGS), SCB Project Nos.
 723.65 and 723.66, on 1 November 1965 with a single change on 7 June 1966.
-This followed a decision in late 1965 to procure some support ships (ultimately the AGS 29 and ATS 1 classes) in British yards while the British were to reciprocate by procuring some military goods in the U.S., the main initial candidate being the F-111 fighter aircraft.
-Subsequently there were difficulties in maintaining the ships of these two classes because of their foreign-manufactured components, a problem that MARAD later addressed by retaining HARKNESS as a source of spare parts when it loaned CHAUVENET in 1996 to the Texas Maritime Academy as a training ship.
-The Navy in 1966 also had to deal with the predictable political fallout.
+This modified the design for civilian manning by MSTS instead of commissioned service with a Navy crew.
+It also followed a decision in late 1965 to procure some support ships (ultimately the AGS 29 and ATS 1 classes) in British yards while the British were to reciprocate by procuring some military goods in the U.S., the main initial candidate being the F-111 fighter aircraft.

-Preliminary designs were prepared in 1966 or 1967 for a much larger AGS for FY 1968 in three variants, a 7,225 ton ship with a well deck, a 7,600 ton ship without the well deck, and an 8,500 ton catamaran, but no such ship was proceeded with.
-CHAUVENET and HARKNESS entered service a little over a year after the Navy's then-largest surveying ships, the converted World War II assault transports TANNER (AGS-15) and MAURY (AGS-16), were decommissioned and struck, TANNER on 1 Aug 1969 and MAURY on 19 Dec 1969.
-These large coastal survey ships initially performed combat chart surveys overseas, CHAUVENET replacing USNS KELLAR (T-AGS 25) in coastal survey work in the western Pacific and HARKNESS performing gravity surveys for several months enroute to her initial charting assignment in the Mediterranean.
+CHAUVENET and HARKNESS entered service a little over a year after the Navy's then-largest surveying ships, the converted World War II AKAs TANNER (AGS-15) and MAURY (AGS-16), were decommissioned and struck, TANNER on 1 Aug 1969 and MAURY on 19 Dec 1969.
+These large survey ships initially performed combat chart surveys overseas, CHAUVENET replacing the much smaller USNS KELLAR (T-AGS 25) in coastal survey work in the western Pacific and HARKNESS performing gravity surveys for several months enroute to her initial charting assignment in the Mediterranean.
 The two large hydrographic survey ships were replaced in 1992-93 by the much smaller coastal hydrographic survey ships USNS JOHN McDONNELL (T-AGS-51) and USNS LITTLEHALES (T-AGS-52).

 HARKNESS was renamed STATE OF MAINE in Mar/Apr 1993 and conversion to a training ship for the Maine Maritime Academy began in 1994 at the former Brooklyn Navy Yard.
 Performance however was unsatisfactory and the contract was terminated in 1995.
 The conversion was then abandoned when a more suitable vessel, ex-TANNER (AGS 40), became available.
-Thereafter until 2017 HARKNESS was retained in the NDRF as a source of spare parts for her British-built sister ex-CHAUVENET except for a period from January to June 2001 as a substitute static training ship, first at SUNY Maritime while their EMPIRE STATE was on loan to the Massachusetts Maritime Academy and then to MMA while SS CAPE BON was being prepared to serve as the school's seagoing training vessel.
-(CAPE BON began her refit 14 Jan 2001 but was later reassigned.)
+Thereafter until 2017 HARKNESS was retained in the NDRF as a source of spare parts for her British-built sister ex-CHAUVENET except for a period from January to June 2001 as a substitute static training ship, first at SUNY Maritime while their EMPIRE STATE was on loan to the Massachusetts Maritime Academy (MMA) and then to MMA while SS CAPE BON was being prepared to serve as the school's seagoing training vessel.
+(CAPE BON began her refit 14 Jan 2001 and entered service in late 2003 as T.S.
+ENTERPRISE, later KENNEDY.)
 In August 1997 MARAD assigned the design designations S3-M-MA153a and b to ex-AGS 29 and 31.

 Ship Notes: